Beta This is a test version of the layout of this page. Take the survey to help us improve it

 - free schools (including studio schools and university technical colleges (UTCs)

 - general further education (FE) colleges

-This guide gives an overview of the information that the Department for Education (DfE) recommends that you publish on your website if you are one of these types of schools or colleges.
+This guide gives an overview of the information that the Department for Education (DfE) recommends that you publish on your website if you are one of these schools or colleges.

-If you’re a school maintained by the local authority, see guidance on what maintained schools must publish online.
+If you’re a school maintained by your local authority, see guidance on what schools maintained by the local authority must publish online.

 School or college contact details

 - postal address of your school or college

 - telephone number of your school or college